 Want to know, how to add roles in Discord? this article will help you with everything.
-Discord is the freeware VoIP application.
-Specially designed for Gaming Community.
-Allows Gamers to communicate through Text, Voice and Video Call.
+Discord is a freeware VoIP application.
+Specially designed for gaming communities.
+Allows Gamers to communicate through Text, Voice, and Video calls.
 Even, now you can Screen Share on Discord Server.
 Though, Discord doesn’t need any introduction.
 As you know, Discord is highly configurable.
 And, there are so many options and Settings in Discord.
 Well, I am not talking about Discord Bots.
 If you have created a Discord Server for your Subscribers.
 Then, assigning Discord Roles can be an overwhelming task for you.

 All Discord Permissions Explained.

 Well, If you already know about permissions then you can skip this part.
 And, can scroll down to know, how to add or delete roles in Discord.
 But, to know how to configure roles, you need to know about each permission.

 Note: Discord keeps updating its permission.
 Although, you can check the Discord permissions section to know about the latest discord permissions.